 From scholarships to cross-university classes, VICEROY preps Khoury students for cyber defense

 This article is part two of a two-part feature.
-Read the first article, “As cyber attacks surge, the Defense Department turns to universities for cybersecurity grads which delves into the program’s goals, structure, and activities.”
+Read part one, “As cyber attacks surge, the Defense Department turns to universities for cybersecurity grads.”

 Charlie Deane and Simran Arneja took wildly divergent roads to cybersecurity.